Ioan Gruffudd: Career

 In 2018, Gruffudd was cast as forensic pathologist Dr. Daniel Harrow in the Australian TV show Harrow airing on the ABC.
 The show is set and filmed in Brisbane and focuses on Gruffudd's character Harrow - a forensic pathologist with a total disregard for authority, and an unfailing empathy for the dead which helps him to solve bizarre cases.
-The series was a ratings hit in Australia and overseas, the show ran for three seasons, ending in 2020.
+The series was a ratings hit in Australia and overseas, the show ran for three seasons, ending in 2021.
+Also in 2018, Gruffudd starred in A Shakespeare Jubilee! directed by Louis Fantasia at The Wallis in Beverly Hills.

 Apart from television and film work, he starred in the music video of Westlife's version of "Uptown Girl" (2001) alongside Claudia Schiffer.
 On 7 July 2007 he was a presenter at the UK leg of Live Earth at Wembley Stadium, London.

 His other film credits include 102 Dalmatians (2000), Black Hawk Down (2001), The Gathering (2003), Fireflies in the Garden (2008), The Secret of Moonacre (2008), Sanctum, Horrible Bosses, Foster (all 2011), The Adventurer: The Curse of the Midas Box (2014), and San Andreas (2015).

-On television, Gruffudd has starred in the CW series Ringer (2011–2012), the ABC drama Forever (2014–2015), the Lifetime series UnREAL (2016), Sundance/ITV's Liar (2017–2020), and Harrow (2018–2021).
+On television, Gruffudd has starred in the CW series Ringer (2011–2012), the ABC drama Forever (2014–2015), the Lifetime series UnREAL (2016), Sundance/ITV's Liar (2017–2020).
+On radio, he recently voiced the role of John Adams in BBC Radio 4's two-part adaptation of the musical 1776.

 Personal life

 Gruffudd met Alice Evans in 1999 during the production of 102 Dalmatians.
 They moved to Los Angeles together in 2003.

 On 14 September 2007, they married in Mexico.
 His best man was fellow Welsh actor Matthew Rhys, a long-time friend.
 Both are patrons of Trust PA, a UK spinal injuries charity.
 Evans and Gruffudd have two daughters, born in 2009 and 2013.

 In an interview in 2020, Gruffudd said that working away from home meant that he and his wife had struggled to spend time with each other in the previous four years.
 Evans announced the couple's separation in January 2021.
 On 1 March 2021, Gruffudd filed for divorce.
 On 14 February 2022, Gruffudd filed for a domestic violence restraining order against Evans.
 This included protection of his girlfriend Bianca Wallace.
 On 2 August 2022, Gruffudd was granted a three-year permanent domestic violence restraining order against Evans.
-On 3 July 2023, an LA judge declared Gruffudd and Evans legally divorced.
-In 2024, Evans, who has full custody of their two children, took Gruffudd to court to demand child and spousal support which she won.
-In July 2025, Evans took Gruffudd to court for more child payment support.
+In February 2026, the Restraining Order was renewed for 5 years, due to Alice's ongoing violations.

 In 2024, Gruffudd confirmed that he was engaged to Bianca Wallace.
 The couple had confirmed their relationship in 2021.
 They married in April 2025.
-In June 2025, the couple announced they were expecting their first child together.
+In June 2025, the couple announced they were expecting their first child together and welcomed their daughter on 2 November 2025.